Nick Frost

 Nick Frost Biography

 Nick Frost is a British comedian, actor, and screenwriter who's become famous for his dynamic partnership with Simon Pegg.
-Audiences first discovered him in the late '90s through the series "Spaced," then fell head over heels for his charismatic Ed in Edgar Wright's horror-comedy "Shaun of the Dead" five years later.
-Another role where Frost absolutely stunned everyone with his electrifying dance moves and natural charm was Bruce Garrett in James Griffiths' feel-good drama "Cuban Fury."
+Audiences first met him in the late '90s through the series "Spaced," then fell in love with his charismatic Ed in Edgar Wright's horror-comedy "Shaun of the Dead" five years later.
+Frost absolutely stunned audiences with his electrifying dance moves and natural charm as Bruce Garrett in James Griffiths' feel-good drama "Cuban Fury."
 The film was actually Nick's brainchild – he also served as executive producer on the project.

 Pictured: Nick Frost